nidhi333-9/nidhi333-9/README.md

 # 💫 About Me:
-🔭 I’m currently working on Meme Generator<br>🤝 I’m looking for help with the Tech community<br>🌱 I’m currently learning React Js<br>💬 Ask me about HTML, CSS, JavaScript & Tailwind CSS<br>⚡ Fun fact I love to do sketches
+🔭 I’m currently working on Chat app<br>🤝 I’m looking for help with the Tech community<br>🌱 I’m currently learning Ruby on Rails<br>💬 Ask me about HTML, CSS, JavaScript & Tailwind CSS<br>⚡ Fun fact I love to do sketches

 ## 🌐 Socials: